Document Collection, Translation and Notarisation

 - A diploma and transcript (the grades insert) — for Master's admission.

 - Language exam certificates — IELTS, TOEFL.
-Note: the originals are usually sent directly from the test centre to the university, and they do not need to be notarised.
+Note: the originals are usually sent directly from the test centre to the university, and don't need to be notarised.

-- A motivation letter — does not require notarisation.
+- A motivation letter — no notarisation required.

-- Reference letters — as a rule, they do not require notarisation, but must be signed by the referee.
+- Reference letters — as a rule no notarisation required, but they must be signed by the referee.

 - A birth certificate — often required in Asian countries, especially if you are a minor.